 How do Rainbow Shots taste

 The fact that each layer is another liquid also means that not all the shots are equally alcoholic.
-So the baseline is: If you want shots worth drinking, Rainbow Shots are not for you.
+So the baseline is: If you want shooters worth drinking, Rainbow Shots are not it.

 - 6oz Pineapple juice

 To be able to layer the liquids and pour the shots, you will need some basic bartending equipment and glasses.
 Here's the list of the tools needed for Rainbow Shots: